Chart Color Schemes

 The exceptional employment performance in Macedon places it among Australia's strongest labour markets

-Macedon has a highly educated workforce with significant representation in professional services.
-The unemployment rate is 1.4% and there was an estimated 4.2% employment growth over the past year (AreaSearch data aggregation).
+Macedon has a well-educated workforce with professional services being strongly represented.
+The unemployment rate is 1.4%, with an estimated employment growth of 1.6% over the past year, according to AreaSearch's aggregation of statistical area data.

 Frequently Asked Questions - Employment